matomo-org/developer-documentation/docs/mvc-in-piwik.md

 Notes:

 What's missing? (stuff in my list that was not in when I wrote the 1st draft)
-  - user roles
-  - using controllers (FrontController::dispatch/fetchDispatch). should be in reusing controller methods section.
-  - how DataTables are processed when going through API\Request (not sure what should go here and not in Piwik's Web API docs)
+  - user roles (not sure where to put this... would be a short guide if on its own)
   - posting notifications (should go in controller section under 'alternative ways to communicate w/ the user'?)
-  - connection between reports & APIs
 -->

 ## About this guide